Ochrosia compta

 Ancient Hawaiian

-Medeiros et al. [1998] provide a summary of how Hawaiians used hōlei citing multiple sources.
-In summary: (1) Hōlei wood was used to make the gunwales (mo‘o) of canoes, as well as lā’au kahi olonā or papa olonā, the long slender thin hardwood boards used for scraping olonā [Krauss 1993].
-(2) The bark and roots were used to produce a yellow dye for kapa [Hawaiian Dictionaries].
+There are four endemic species of hōlei, and it's unclear if all four species were used the same ways or if different species had different uses.
+Medeiros et al. [1998] provide a generic summary of how Hawaiians used hōlei, citing multiple sources.
+In summary: Hōlei wood was used to make the gunwales (mo‘o) of canoes [Holmes 1981], as well as lā‘au kahi olonā or papa olonā, the long slender thin hardwood boards used for scraping olonā [Summers 1990].
+The bark and roots were used to produce a yellow dye for kapa [Neal 1965].

-Additionally, according to Ka‘aiakamanu & Akina [1922]: (1) Hōlei nuts were eaten as food, as well as being chewed along with other plants and then given to infants for general debility.
-(2) An infusion of hōlei bark and leaves was used to produce the steam in a sweat-bath.
+Additionally, according to Ka‘aiakamanu & Akina [1922], hōlei nuts were eaten as food, as well as being chewed along with other plants and then given to infants for general debility.
+And, an infusion of hōlei bark and leaves was used to produce the steam in a sweat-bath.

 Modern